Javabujin/antlr3-gradle-java21-example/README.md

 - `./gradle generateTestGrammarSource` - Generate the ANTLR test sources.
 - `./gradlew generateSourceSetGrammarSource` - Generate the ANTLR source set sources.

+## The example language

+- The example language is a simple "calculator" language (based on the Arithmetic Expression example from the Definitive ANTLR 3 Reference).

 ## Notes

 - ANTLR 3 grammars are placed in the `app/src/main/antlr` directory.